 Sometimes entities purchase or issue debt instruments with a predetermined rate of interest that increases or decreases progressively ("stepped interest") over the term of the debt instrument.
-If a debt instrument with stepped interest and no embedded derivative is issued at CU1,250 and has a maturity amount of CU1,250, would the amortized cost equal CU1,250 in each reporting period over the term of the debt instrument?
+If a debt instrument with stepped interest and no embedded derivative is issued at CU1,250 and has a maturity amount of CU1,250, would the

-No. Although there is no difference between the initial amount and maturity amount, an entity uses the effective interest method to allocate interest payments over the term of the debt instrument to achieve a constant rate on the carrying amount (IPSAS XX (ED 38).10).
+No. Although there is no difference between the initial amount and maturity amount, an entity uses the effective interest method to allocate interest payments over the term of the debt instrument to achieve a constant rate on the carrying amount (IPSAS 29.10).